“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “There’s no drawbacks?
 No… hidden traps?”

 GM: Her mother shakes her head.
 “Oh, believe me, I asked.
-She said I’d have to sell off any nonexempt property, which is anything besides a house, car, clothes, home furnishings, retirement accounts, and trade tools.
-But… well, look around, sweetie,” her mom laughs, “I don’t really own a whole lot.”
+She said I’d have to sell off any nonexempt property.
+Which is anything besides a house, car, clothes, home furnishings, retirement accounts, and trade tools.
+But… well, look around, sweetie,” her mom laughs, “I don’t own a whole lot.”

-“And there’s some court filin’ fees, but that’s really all peanuts next to what I owe.”
+“And there’s some court filin’ fees, but that’s all peanuts next to what I owe.”

 Celia: Celia can’t keep her things here, then.
 Maybe a storage unit?